 Alcohol clearly influences Virginia's traffic fatality rate.
 Alcohol-related deaths as a percentage of total crash fatalities dropped in 2014 to 36.0 percent (from 43.6 percent in 2013).
 Even when using 3-year averages, there is wide variation in the rate of alcohol-related traffic deaths among Virginia's regions -- and also from year to year.
 In 2014, the Southside region had the highest rate per 100,000 people (8.9) of fatalities that were related to alcohol, while the Northern region had the lowest, at 1.5 deaths.

 Traffic fatalities are influenced by driver behavior, weather, and vehicle safety.
 As noted above, driving while impaired is a major contributing factor.
 Sleep deprivation is also a growing concern, especially during long commutes.
 Use of cell phones, grooming while driving, or disruptive behavior by passengers can also affect driver alertness and response time.
 Age is another possible factor.
 Young drivers may lack the skills and experience to anticipate or adjust to traffic problems appropriately.
 Senior drivers are less able to react quickly to sudden traffic situations, particularly at intersections.

 Vehicle safety can also play a large role.
 Seat belts, car seats for small children, and passive restraint systems such as air bags have all improved auto safety.
 However, drivers must still ensure that these measures are properly installed and properly used.

 What is the State's Role?

 While driver behavior has a major impact on traffic safety, the state does play a critical and wide-ranging role in preventing traffic fatalities:

-- Law enforcement gives assistance to motorists and works to reduce speeding, drunk driving, and aggressive driving.
+- Law enforcement works to reduce speeding, drunk driving, and aggressive driving.